 A solar photovoltaic (PV) array can generate power to run any electric system or appliance in your home.
 If you don't want to use solar power for your entire home, you can install a solar water heating system.

 Your payback period is the time to earn a net profit from your solar panels.
-It will vary based on the rate your utility charges per kilowatt of power, the average sunlight in your area, and their rated capacity.
+It will vary based on the average sunlight in your area, their rated capacity, and the rate your utility charges per kilowatt of power.
 Skiatook has extremely high daily sunlight levels, so you could recoup your investment in as little as 12.4 years per 5 kW of rated capacity.

 The specific required maintenance steps will vary based on the type of solar panels you have.
-With any system, you should clean and inspect each panel every three months.
-Your solar energy company might offer comprehensive plans where they'll do the maintenance for you.
+At a minimum, you should clean and inspect each panel four times a year.
+Your solar contractor might offer comprehensive plans where they'll do the maintenance on your behalf.